juubaker/agent-latency-lab/desktop/README.md

 # Agent Latency Lab — Desktop App

-A standalone Mac/Windows/Linux app for Agent Latency Lab's **simulated workload** and **paste your trace** modes — zero backend, zero network dependency, works fully offline.
+A standalone Mac/Windows/Linux app for Agent Latency Lab's **simulated workload** and **paste your trace** modes — no backend, no network dependency, works fully offline.
 All trace data stays on your machine; the app's Content-Security-Policy actively blocks outbound network requests (`connect-src 'none'`), so this isn't just a claim — it's enforced.

-This ships the *same UI bundle* as the web app and VS Code extension.
 What's intentionally **not** included here: the live SLO alert feed (which needs a running `npm run server` instance to poll) and the instrumentation middleware/tracers, both of which remain correctly scoped as something you run against *your own* agent's server — not something a static desktop shell should be reaching out to.

 ## Run it locally (no packaging)